 Regarding the first surprise, our Bibles might insert “believer” at many points where the New Testament in its original language did not.
 A nearly exhaustive verse list where pistos might possibly be understood as believer includes: Acts 10:45; 16:15; 2 Corinthians 6:15; 1 Timothy 4:3,10,12; 6:2; 1 Peter 1:21./1

-In such verses, “believer” is a term identifying people in Christ.
+In such verses, “believer” is a term identifying those who belong to Christ.
 Everyone will agree with this and scripture concurs.
 However, this might be where the consensus ends.

 Today it appears that many people apply the label of believer to everyone who believes in Jesus.
 Thus this term functions both as identifying who belongs to Jesus as well as providing an exhaustive explanation of how they became disciples.
 They simply believed in him.

 However, it may be that this is not how scripture uses the term believer.
-It could be that when the New Testament designates people as believers it identifies them as belonging to Christ, without making any claims they only believed in order to become disciples.
+It could be that when the New Testament designates people as believers it identifies them as followers of Christ, without making any claims they only believed in order to become disciples.